rabbibotton/clog/README.md

-CLOG is in QuickLisp (ql:quickload :clog), but you likely want to live on the bleeding edge and use UltraLisp or clone the github repo into your ~/common-lisp directory (or other quicklisp/asdf findable directory):
+CLOG is in QuickLisp (ql:quickload :clog), but you likely want to live on the bleeding edge and use UltraLisp or clone the github repo into ~/common-lisp directory [or other quicklisp/asdf findable directory (push "path/to/dir/of/projects" ql:*local-project-directories*) ]:

 ```
 cd ~/common-lisp